Towards the Anonymization of the Language Modeling: Background and related work

-Extractable memorization is a type of attack that aims to use the model to infer information from the original data~\cite{privacy-survey}.
+By being exposed to a large amount of potentially sensitive data during its training or specialization, a language model can memorize it and then regurgitate or reveal it once deployed or shared~\cite{carlini2019secretsharerevaluatingtesting,nasr2023scalableextractiontrainingdata,counterfactual}.
+However, defining memorization for language models is challenging, and many existing definitions and notions have been proposed depending on whether the memorization concerns copyrighted content or personal and sensitive content.
+In relation to privacy, we can notably cite extractable memorization and membership inference.\\ \textbf{Extractable memorization} is a type of attack that aims to use the model to infer information from the original data~\cite{privacy-survey}.
 This attack mainly concerns text generation models, such as GPT.
 These models are trained to produce text based on what they have seen during training.
 However, the model is not expected to be a basic parrot and repeat exactly the sentences it has seen.
-This is especially concerning if the data it is repeating is sensitive.
-This has been shown to be the case with GPT-2 for example, from which the names and addresses of individuals can be extracted~\cite{gpt2}.
+This is of particular concern if the repeated data are sensitive~\cite{gpt2}.
 In~\cite{extract}, the term $k-extractability$ is used to refer to the sequences that can be extracted from the model when an input sequence of length $k$ is requested.
 The lower the $k$, the easier it is to extract the sequence.
 We therefore expect a model to have the highest possible $k$ on private queries.
-This measure, however, does not capture regurgitations that are not perfect, which can lead to an illusion of no extractable memory.
+This measure, however, does not capture regurgitations that are not perfect, which can lead to the illusion of no extractable memory.
 Compressible memorization~\cite{schwarzschild2024rethinkingllmmemorizationlens} extends this definition by evaluating how short the minimal requested sentence (or prompt) that elicits the sequence.\\